pippinbarr/cart253/schedule.md

 - 🧑‍🎓 Follow the [Data learning materials](./topics/data/)

 ### In class
-- 🧐🔥 The [Mod Jam Response](./assignments/responses/mod-jam/) is due this week
-- 😎 That's cool...
+- 😎 That's cool...?
-- 💬 Data Examples (let's spend extra time here instead of thinking like a computer)
 - 🔥 Data Hot Tips
+- 💬 Data Examples
+    - Let's spend extra time here instead of thinking like a computer
 - 👀 Reminder: Check out the [Variations Menu](../../templates/variations-menu.zip) if you want to
+- 🧐🔥 The [Mod Jam Response](./assignments/responses/mod-jam/) is due *next* week

 ### In studio
 - 🤔🤔 Do the [Data Challenge](./assignments/challenges/data/)